Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 Zubax Babel implements an extension of the SLCAN protocol that allows it to run a conventional CLI shell over the same serial port that is used for SLCAN communications, while maintaining full compatibility with SLCAN.

-A CLI command is a sequence of printable ASCII characters terminated with `\r\n` (ASCII codes 13, 10).
+A CLI command is a sequence of printable ASCII characters terminated with `\r\n` (ASCII codes 13, 10);
+the sequence must not be also a valid SLCAN command.
 Every CLI command returns a response, which may be empty.
 Response begins with the exact copy of the received command, terminated with `\r\n`, then followed by an arbitrary number of lines, each terminated with `\r\n`, and finalized with the ASCII END-OF-TEXT character (code 3) immediately followed by the final `\r\n`.